xlab-uiuc/linux-mcdc/README.md

     Most likely your selected machine type is not available at the moment.
     Check availability [here](https://www.cloudlab.us/resinfo.php).

-- Experiment extension: if your experiment was created no longer than 2 weeks ago, you can extend it for another 7 days "for free".
+- Experiment extension: if your experiment was created no longer than 1 week ago, you can extend it for another 7 days "for free".

     1. Click the "Extend" button